This study suggests that you're wasting a ton of home space

 We lived in a pretty large home when I was younger - three stories if you include the basement, along with a separate living and dining room.
 I was the youngest in a family of four.
 My brother and I had our own rooms in the upstairs, as did my parents, of course, in the master bedroom (also upstairs).

-Even with a family of four, we had huge amounts of unused space.
+In 2014, even with a family of four, we had huge amounts of unused space.
 The guest room in the upstairs almost NEVER got used.
 The dining room only saw activity during Thanksgiving and maybe Christmas.
 The living room, again, almost NEVER got used.

 The basement had our office and a huge open room, along with THREE other rooms that we used for a designated shop, storage and laundry room.